-We recently caught up with Lesley Ware to chat standout style, confident kids, and the endless fun to be found in fashion.
-Lesley is a writer, entrepreneur, and fashion educator and author of How to Be a Fashion Designer.
+We recently caught up with Lesley Ware to chat standout style, confident kids and the endless fun to be found in fashion.
+Lesley is a writer, entrepreneur and fashion educator and author of How to Be a Fashion Designer.

 Fun.
 Inclusive.
-Colorful.
+Colourful.
 Inspiring.
 Expressive.

 Earrings.
 Sunglasses.
 Houseplants.

 The process for writing How to Be a Fashion Designer happened super fast!
 This past summer I was teaching teen fashion courses at The Metropolitan Museum and The Parsons School of Design, so my mornings, evenings and weekends were spent writing.
 I took lots of field trips with friends to find inspiration.
 For example, the “at the beach” section of the book was written at my friend Nomi’s beach house out on Long Island, and I wrote “dress like an Ancient Egyptian” while touring the Egyptian galleries at The MET on my lunch breaks.